scalar-labs/scalar-kubernetes/docs/CreateEKSClusterForScalarDBCluster.md

 ### Use 4vCPU / 8GB memory nodes for the worker node in the ScalarDB Cluster node group

 From the perspective of commercial licenses, resources for one pod running ScalarDB Cluster are limited to 2vCPU / 4GB memory.
-In addition, some pods other than ScalarDB Cluster pods could exist on the worker nodes.

-In other words, the following components could run on one worker node:
+In addition to the ScalarDB Cluster pod, Kubernetes could deploy some of the following components to each worker node:

 * ScalarDB Cluster pod (2vCPU / 4GB)
 * Envoy proxy (if you use `indirect` client mode or use a programming language other than Java)